 - Pharmaceutical drugs

-Similarly, the National Academy of Sciences found that e-liquid flavors, such as coffee, tea, and chocolate, contain caffeine, which is toxic to parrots.
-Caffeine toxicity is fatal in high doses and risks seizures, heart problems, and hyperactivity.
-That being said, parrots would need to be frequently exposed to the smoke to notice the effects.
+The National Academy of Sciences found that e-liquid flavors, such as coffee, tea, and chocolate, contain caffeine, which is toxic to parrots.
+Parrots would need to be frequently exposed to the smoke to notice the effects.

 - Problems breathing